These honey and cream scones are exceptionally delicious, unbelievably tender and soft on the inside, while the outside is perfectly crisp.

 I had the opportunity to try Tate+Lyle ® Honey Granules while making these scones, and let me tell you, they are fun and easy to bake with!
 They’re a blend of cane sugar and honey, which means they’re easy to scoop, measure, pour, and sprinkle.
 They are perfect for sweetening coffee or tea, or using in baking.
 I love that they have the taste of honey, but are so much easier and less messy to bake with than honey.
 You can substitute them in any recipe that calls for liquid honey by replacing one cup of honey with one cup of honey granules + 1/4 cup liquid.

-These scones would be perfect for breakfast, brunch, or an afternoon snack!
+These honey and cream scones would be perfect for breakfast, brunch, or an afternoon snack!
 I hope you’ll try them and love them as much as I do!

 I was selected for this opportunity as a member of Clever Girls and the content and opinions expressed here are all my own.